While Android is a very customizable mobile operating system on its own

 - Then simply activate Android and connect your Google account like you normally would when you get a new smartphone

 Note – Depending on what you’re doing, you may also need to execute the “fastboot flashing unlock_critical” command in Fastboot Mode after you have gone through all of this.
-This is actually required if you ever plan on downgrading from Pie to Oreo or doing any unbrick/return to
+This is actually required if you ever plan on downgrading the Mi A2 from Pie to Oreo or doing any unbrick/return to stock Android tutorial.

 The Mi A2 Bootloader Unlock process is a lot easier than a traditional Xiaomi device with full MIUI on it.
 The waiting period that Xiaomi has been putting on their phones is outrageous at times and is only punishing the resellers who are trying to bring the phones to additional markets.